Iring Fetscher: Biography

+After the Second World War he initially studied medicine, then philosophy, German studies, French and history at the University of Tübingen, with a stay in Paris in 1948–1949, where by his own account he met Lucien Goldmann and became influenced by the French Hegel scholars Jean Hyppolite, Alexandre Kojève, Gaston Fessard and Jean Wahl.
+In September 1947, he converted to Catholicism in the Beuron Archabbey.
+He received a doctorate from Tübingen in 1950 under the supervision of Eduard Spranger.
+He belatedly published his thesis Hegels Lehre vom Menschen in 1970.
+In 1950, he joined the Evangelical Study Group's Commission on Marxism launched in Heidelberg by Erwin Metzke on behalf of the World Council of Churches.
+He achieved habilitation in 1959 with a dissertation on the political philosophy of Jean-Jacques Rousseau.

-From 1963 to 1988 Fetscher was Professor of Political Science and Social Philosophy at the Goethe University Frankfurt.
+Fetscher taught political science at Tübingen from 1960 to 1963.
+From 1963 to 1988, he was a professor of political science and social philosophy at the Goethe University Frankfurt.
 He is identified with the "second generation" of the Frankfurt School, along with Jürgen Habermas, and Alfred Schmidt.
 Leszek Kołakowski, while taking Fetscher to be a distinguished historian of Marxism with a critical but positive attitude, did not see him as of the Frankfurt School more than notionally.

 In 1976, he published his own version of The Wolf and the Seven Young Goats by the Brothers Grimm, Die Geiß und die sieben Wölflein (The Goat and the Seven Young Wolves'), as part of the children's book Update on Rumpelstiltskin and other Fairy Tales by 43 Authors compiled by Hans-Joachim Gelberg, illustrated by Willi Glasauer, and published by Beltz & Gelberg.
 In 1993, Fetscher was honored with induction into the French Ordre des Palmes académiques.
 Fetscher died on 19 July 2014.